Scroll Down Icon

 It was a period when the industry, facilitated by further mechanisation and understanding, produced more than ever before.
 With this came a heightened requirement for new farm-building developments to house livestock and store crops, machinery, feed and supplies.

-Picks Barn occupies the eastern flank of
+Picks Barn occupies the eastern flank of Lyndon, a lovely estate village with a documented history dating back

 to the mid-1600s.